chentsulin/styled-css-modules-component/README.md

 > Build styled component with css-modules

-`styled-component` force developers use clearer way to add styles to the components which is awesome, but after `radium`、`aphrodite` and some other CSS-in-JS libraries involved, there are still some difficult unsolved issues in that area.
+`styled-component` forces developers use clearer way to add styles to the components which looks great to me, but there are still some difficult unsolved issues in CSS-in-JS area, even after `radium`, `aphrodite` and a lot of libraries involved.

-`css-modules` is a good choice for getting modularization without being as cutting-edge as the CSS-in-JS approaches, and you can just write css and get full superpower from PostCSS ecosystem.
+`css-modules` is a good choice for getting modularization without being as cutting-edge as the CSS-in-JS approaches.
+You can just write css and get full superpower from PostCSS ecosystem!

 ## Install